Skip to Content

 18. Gertrude Valley Lookout

-Just before the Homer Tunnel, you will be greeted with the Gertrude Valley lookout point.
-From here spot the snow-covered peaks of the Darran Mountains, including Marian Peak.
-This is a short stop suited to the entire family.
+Just before the Homer Tunnel, you’ll be greeted by the Gertrude Valley Lookout Point.
+From here, you can spot the snow-covered peaks of the Darran Mountains, including Marian Peak.
+This is a short stop suitable for the entire family, and your camera!

 19. Homer Tunnel

-Possibly one of the most famous sites on the road from Queenstown to Milford Sound is the Homer Tunnel which was completed in 1953.
-Construction of the tunnel took almost 20 years due to the dangerous nature of its location and 3 workers sadly lost their lives during the construction of the tunnel.
+Possibly one of the most famous sites on the road from Queenstown to Milford Sound, the Homer Tunnel was completed back in 1953.
+Construction of the tunnel took almost 20 years due to the dangerous nature of its location, and 3 workers sadly lost their lives during the construction of the tunnel.

 20. Hundred Falls

-This is just a quick 5 minute stop – take some photos and continue on your way to Milford Sound.
+This is just a quick 5-minute stop – so take some photos and continue on your way to Milford Sound!

 21. The Chasm

-The Chasm is a roaring body of water that drops into a vast abyss.
+Our last stop before Milford Sound is the Chasm, a roaring body of water that drops into a vast abyss.
+It’s quite the sight!

-Follow a short trail for about 20 minutes, and you will be greeted with the mighty Chasm waterfall.
-It only gets more powerful with heavy rainfall.
+Following a short trail for about 20 minutes from the car park, you’ll be greeted with the mighty Chasm waterfall.
+In fact, it only gets more powerful with heavy rainfall.
 The two footbridges over the Cleddau River give you the best viewing points for the waterfall.
-The stone is so smooth it looks like marble!
+If you look closely enough, you’ll see that the stone is so smooth it looks like marble.

-The huge amount of water that falls here gives you an idea of just how much rainfall this area gets.
+The huge amount of water that falls here gives you an idea of just how much rainfall this area gets, it’s super impressive!

 Book Your Cruise in Milford Sound

-For example, if you plan on doing your cruise the same day you leave Queenstown (or even Te Anau) then you need to pick a late afternoon cruise so you have time to enjoy the drive.
-Remember, if you do this, you will have to drive back to Queenstown or Te Anau afterward unless you decide to stay in Milford Sound.
-However, if you decide to stay in Milford Sound, I suggest doing your cruise the next morning and taking your time with the drive.
+For those planning on doing your Milford Sound cruise the same day that you leave Te Anau, then you’ll need to pick a late afternoon cruise so you have time to enjoy the drive.
+Remember, if you do this, you will have to drive back to Te Anau afterward unless you decide to stay in Milford Sound (the Milford Sound Lodge is your only option unless you camp).

 Renting a Car, Campervan, or Motorhome in New Zealand